LegendsUnchained/vpx-standalone-alp4k/external/vpx-agraffiti/README.md

 - Download the table and directb2s listed above, extract (if necessary) and copy them to external/vpx-agraffiti
 - Make sure (.vpx), (.directb2s), (.ini), and (.vbs) files are all named the same
 - Unzip Audio Files.zip.
 Copy AG and AGSounds to vpx-agraffiti/Music
+- If you downloaded the soundtrack (AG.ZIP) from Mega: Unzip AG.zip.
+Copy and Replace AG folder in vpx-agraffiti/Music
 - Follow directions on VPUniverse if you want music.
 Otherwise, leave music turned off
 - "squaresville, daddy-o"